KleoPetroff/kleopetroff.github.io/_posts/2016-03-18-everything-about-babel.md

 ### Editors

-With the growing popularity of Babel, more and more editors provide support for it trough addons:
+With the growing popularity of Babel, more and more editors provide support for it through addons:

 - [Sublime Text](https://github.com/babel/babel-sublime)
 - [Webstorm](https://babeljs.io/docs/setup/#webstorm)